Exile

 “I don’t know.”

-“Perhaps I damaged the watchtower, or the Bizra did something to it, when I entered the black column.”
+“Maybe I damaged the Watchtower, or the Bizra did something to it, when I entered the black column.”

-I see Balshown and Shazira and the two guardians rising through the air toward the Krale.
+Balshown and Shazira and the two guardians rise through the air toward the Krale.

-They can’t do anything to stop the Krale.
+These fools! can’t do anything to stop the Krale, but maybe I can.

-“Keela, how powerful is the light from my eyes?”
+“Keela, how powerful is the blast that comes from my eyes?”

-“Master,” she says, “the books say that it only travels about 100 feet, in all directions from your body.”
+“Master,” she says, “the memcubes say that your eyes destroy everything for one hundred feet, in all directions from your body.”

-“But master, if the books are wrong, you will destroy the watchtower and the city.”
+“Master, if the memcubes are wrong, and the blast travels farther, you’ll destroy the Watchtower and the city.”

 “They’ll be destroyed anyway.”